seblum/mlops-airflow-DAGs/README.md

-# Container Airflow DAGs for Bookdown Problem and ML Platform (MLOps Engineering) Book
+# Airflow DAGs for MLOps Bookdown Projekt *MLOps Engineering*

 This repository contains a collection of Airflow DAGs for solving various ML problems.
 These DAGs are designed to provide a scalable and reliable pipeline for machine learning tasks, leveraging the power of Apache Airflow and integrating with MLflow.